Meet the National Committee

 James is also an Eagle Scout, Vigil Honor member of the Order of the Arrow and former NE-1B Section Chief.

-He lives with his wife, Dr. Angela Ryan, and son, Perrin, in Connecticut.
+He lives with his wife, Dr. Angela Ryan, in Connecticut and he is proud of his Webelos son, Perrin.

 - Coral Gables, FL